lumi-ai-factory/data_management/content/1-1_Strategic_business_asset.md

 ---

-Q: When does data become a reusable business asset? (select all)
+Q: When does data become a reusable business asset?
 - [x] When it is trustworthy enough to support decisions.
 - [x] When it is documented, structured, and versioned for reuse.
 - [ ] When it has been collected, regardless of its quality or documentation.